CARTAvis/carta-controller/docs/src/almalinux_instructions.rst

     Do not pass the ``--unsafe-perm`` flag to ``npm`` if using a local install.

 .. note::
     Beta versions of carta-controller can be installed.
-For example, ``sudo npm install -g --unsafe-perm carta-controller-3.0.0-beta.1d``.
+For example, ``sudo npm install -g --unsafe-perm carta-controller@beta``.
     Available versions can be found `here <https://www.npmjs.com/package/carta-controller>`_.

 .. note::